tharinadacwa/SMART-AUTONOMOUS-FLOOR-MOPPING-ROBOT/MAIN_CONTROLLER/README.md

 - **`minibot_config.h` claims to be auto-generated** from `robot.yaml` by
   `tools/generate_config.py`.
 Neither file is in this tree.
-Until they are restored, the header **is** the source of truth and must be hand-edited — the "do not hand-edit" banner is currently misleading.
+Until they are restored, the header **is** the source of truth and must be hand-edited, and the "do not hand-edit" banner is currently misleading.
 - **`stm32_bench.py` is referenced but absent.** Step-verification has to be done manually (see the bring-up checklist) or with your own host script.